88 Ignition: Magneto

 When you placed your order you sent your cams to be reground and the price of the conversion kit was $ 600.00 US

-We would like to thank Bert Sergent from New Zealand who has kindly sent us the following pictures of the DRAKE (Speedway Research) Motor:
+We would like to thank Bert Sergent from New Zealand who has kindly sent us pictures of the DRAKE (Speedway Research) Motor (currently missing, but may turn up soon.
+He has recently sent some Speedway Research catalogue images which help with the story.)

 About the Speedway Workshop Archive